 Figure 4.
 (Upper) SAR image of Mediterranean just east of Strait of Gibraltar, showing a large packet of solitons propagating into the Alboran Sea.
 The generation region is near the Camarinal Sill.
-Dimensions $50 \times 50$ km.
+Dimensions 50×50 km.
 Image © European Space Agency, 1994.
 (Lower).
-Simulation of soliton packet using dnoidal model with historical observations of $\mathbf{r}(z)$ and $U_0(z)$ , and initial amplitude derived from Fig. 5.
+Simulation of soliton packet using dnoidal model with historical observations of r(z) and $U_0(z)$, and initial amplitude derived from Fig. 5.

 Fig 5.
 Echo-sounder profile of large soliton packet in the center of Tarife Narrows in Gibraltar, taken in April 1986.
 The lead (leftmost) soliton shows considerable broadening, possibly due to higher-order nonlinearities at work there.
-Double amplitude $2h \cong 80$ -m.
+Double amplitude $2h \approx 80$ -m.
 Solid vertical lines are densities from CTD casts, and dashed lines are relative eastwest velocity profiles from ADCP's.
 [Farmer and Armi; Armi and Farmer, 1988]

-Soliton packets are also generated by tidal flow over relatively shallow sills or banks.
-While the generation process is probably similar to that at the continental shelf break, the subsequent evolution of the individual packets can be considerably different.
-Instead of encountering ever-decreasing water depths, the sill-formed soliton radiates into a deeper sea, and is less controlled by bathymetry (although depths continue to play a role as long as they are roughly less than the soliton wavelength).
+encountering ever-decreasing water depths, the sill-formed soliton radiates into a deeper sea, and is less controlled by bathymetry (although depths continue to play a role as long as they are roughly less than the soliton wavelength).
 The restrictions in the Strait of Gibraltar, i.e. the Camarinal and Spartel Sills, are generation regions of great importance for the western Mediterranean and regularly produce solitons with amplitudes of 50 to 100 m and wavelengths of two to four km [Farmer and Armi; Armi and Farmer, 1988].
 Similar situations occur in the Sulu Sea in the Philippines [Apel and Holbrook, 1983; Apel et al., 1985; Liu et al., 1985], the strait between Luzon and Taiwan [Hsu and Liu, 2000a; Hsu and Liu, 2000b], and the arcs of the Andaman and Nicobar Islands in the eastern Indian Ocean [Apel, 1979; Osborne and Burch, 1980; Alpers et al., 1997].
 In the western tropical Pacific, the pycnocline depths are in excess of 100 m, and therefore, these sill regions are sources of intense internal solitons whose amplitudes can exceed 100 m and whose wavelengths can grow as great as 20 km.